rmcanany/SolidEdgeStorekeeper/Readme.md

 	Note, processing in background does not support `Fit View`.
 If you need usable thumbnail images, this option is probably not for you.
 Also, there is an issue when creating a part whose units do not match the default units of your Solid Edge installation.
 Processing in background appears to ignore the file's unit setting.

   - `Replace part: Suppress failed constraint`
-	When replacing a part, some constraints may fail to get resolved.
+	When using the `Replace` command, some constraints may fail to get resolved.
 If this occurs, this option tells the program to suppress the constraint.

   - `Replace part: Allow failed constraint`
 	With the same situation as above, this option tells the program to leave the constraint in the failed state.
 This is my preferred setting.
 The pathfinder shows a red lightning bolt, alerting me that I need to fix something.